ARM-software/ebbr/CONTRIBUTING.rst

 Contributions are licensed under CC-BY-SA-4.0_ and must be made with a Developer Certificate of Origin (DCO_) attestation as described below.

-EBBR discussion uses the boot-architecture_ and arm.ebbr-discuss mailing lists.
+EBBR discussion uses the boot-architecture_ mailing list.
-The 'official' list is arm.ebbr-discuss, but the list archives are not yet public, so boot-architecture_ is being used to keep everything in the open.

 * boot-architecture@lists.linaro.org
-* arm.ebbr-discuss@arm.com

 Past discussions can be found in the boot-architecture-archive_.